My tips and tricks so you can live a life of travel.

 I’m not a full time traveller.
 I don’t travel for business.
 I haven’t won the lottery, and I don’t have a rich family.
 I’m an average girl who loves to jet set as often as possible.
-For most of the year at home, I work a full time job, yet I’m able to incorporate plenty of travel into my lifestyle.
+For 12 years, I worked at a full time job in the television industry.
+Once I figured out how to travel more often, I incorporated at least 6-12 weeks of travel into my life, even with a full time job.
 You might be wondering how I afford to travel so much.
 How do I save for it, and how do I pay for it?
+How do I get the time off work?
 Let me share all of my tips and tricks with you!

 Working a Full Time Job

 Though there are many people who live as digital nomads on the road, I work a full time job for most of the year at home.
-While this doesn’t allow me to travel nearly as often as those perpetual travellers, I prefer this type of lifestyle.
-Living in one place for most of the time lets me stay close to family and friends, be a mother to two cats, and we have our own lovely apartment.
+While this doesn’t allow me to travel nearly as often, I prefer this type of lifestyle.
+Living in one place for most of the time lets me stay close to family and friends, be a mother to two cats, and Justin and I have our own lovely apartment.
 It also provides a stable life that I enjoy, which includes sleeping in my own bed.
-I enjoy the lifestyle of the part-time traveller.
-You may wonder how I am able to book so much time off work.
-While I work primarily full time hours, my job is technically considered a freelance job.
-The downside is that I don’t get paid vacation days or employee benefits…but the main upside is that I can book days or weeks off work whenever I want.
+I enjoy the lifestyle of the part-time traveler.

 Have a Separate Travel Savings Account